jeffschoonover416/jeffschoonover.dev-source/posts/2020/10/implementing-content-security-policy-netlify.md

 - frame-ancestors - Specifies valid parents that may embed a page with frames.
 - plugin-types - Restricts the set of plugins that can be embedded into a document by limiting the types of resources which can be loaded.
 [The plugin-types directive is only used if you are allowing plugins with object-src, so I do not need it]
 - report-uri - Instructs the user agent to report attempts to violate the Content Security Policy.
 These violation reports consist of JSON documents sent via an HTTP POST request to the specified URI.
-- sandbox - Enables a sandbox for the requested resource similar to the <iframe> sandbox attribute.
+- sandbox - Enables a sandbox for the requested resource.

 ```bash